chonla/cotton/docs/syntax/requests.md

 # Requests

-Request is a HTTP request in the code block annotated language with `http`.
+A request is a HTTP request in the code block annotated language with `http`.

 {% highlight markdown %}
 ```http